vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/046/12_yatra_shUrAsastanvo.md

 title = "12"

 +++
-The publ. tr. contains a grammatical error.
+The published translation contains a grammatical error.
 It takes priyā́as modifying fem.

 pl. tanvàḥ, but the sandhi context of priyā́makes this impossible: it would have to be